1.1 We are committed to safeguarding the privacy of our website visitors and client portal service users.

 3.3 We may disclose your personal data such as your name, your employer, your job title or role, your contact details, financial information and information contained in communications between us and you or your employer to our service providers and partners who assist and enable us to use the personal data to support delivery of or provide functionality on the website or professional services (including credit facility providers).

 3.4 In addition to the specific disclosures of personal data set out in this Section 3, we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
 We may also disclose your personal data where such disclosure is necessary for the establishment, exercise or defence of legal claims (including debt recovery activities), whether in court proceedings or in an administrative or out-of-court procedure.

 4.1 In this Section 4, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).

-4.2 We use accounting services subcontractors situated in India and Mauritius to provide certain professional services on our behalf.
-Transfers to India and Mauritius will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission, a copy of which can be obtained from our Data Protection Officer.
+4.2 We use accounting services subcontractors situated in Mauritius to provide certain professional services on our behalf.
+Transfers to Mauritius will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission, a copy of which can be obtained from our Data Protection Officer.

 - Retaining and deleting personal data